RedHatInsights/ccx-notification-service/docs/configuration.md

 - `event_filter` is a condition string used to determine which messages will be sent to Service Log
 - `rule_details_uri` URI to a page with detailed information about rule.
 Please note that it is not a true URI, but a template to be interpolated with real module name and error key
 - `tag_filter_enabled` is set to `true` if filtering by rule tag should be performed
-- `tags` contains list of tags used by filter (if enabled).
+- `tags` contains a list of tags used by filter (if enabled).
 Empty list is supported.

 Please note that for correct functionality of Service Log integration, `dependencies` configuration should be also present.